Sameersah/mart-home-iot/docs/EMAIL_SETUP.md

 # Email Notification Setup Guide

-This guide explains how to set up email notifications when the photoresistor value drops below 1800.
+This guide explains how to set up email notifications for the Light Intensity Monitoring System used in food and beverage optical inspection environments.

 ## Overview

-The system uses Firebase Cloud Functions to monitor the light sensor value in real-time.
-When the value drops below 1800, an email is automatically sent to `sameersah7365@gmail.com`.
+The system uses Firebase Cloud Functions to monitor light intensity in real-time.
+When the light level drops below the operational threshold (1800), an email alert is automatically sent to operators or maintenance personnel.
+This ensures timely response to lighting degradation before it impacts inspection accuracy.

 ## Prerequisites